Europe - Birmingham

 For a comprehensive review of the Europe market, click below:

-Birmingham’s population has increased by more than 100,000 over the last decade and is currently at 1.1 million.
-It is considered the ‘youngest’ city in Europe as 46.1% of Birmingham’s residents are estimated to be under 30, owing mainly to the large number of students.
+Birmingham’s population has increased by more than 100,000 over the last decade and reached around 1.1 million in 2023.
+It is considered the ‘youngest’ city in Europe as 40% of Birmingham’s residents are estimated to be under 25, owing mainly to the large number of students.
 Birmingham has become an events-led market, as the variety of theatres, concert halls and venues across the well-located city have helped forge a reputation for culture and the arts.
-Visitation to Birmingham is driven primarily by the domestic market (almost 70%) and most demand is leisure-oriented (circa 65%).
-Birmingham has recently been named as host city for the 2022 Commonwealth Games, the first in England since Manchester in 2002.
-The former £1.3 billion city master plan, initiated in 2007, has recently been revised by the council and replaced in light of the pandemic.
-Consultation for the new master plan, ‘Our Future City Plan’, was launched in January 2021 and aims at strategising Birmingham’s growth over the next 20 years.
-With the HS2 project on the horizon (phase one is expected between 2029 and 2033 according to the latest estimates at the end of 2021), connectivity to the city will be further improved.
-Birmingham Airport handled almost 12.7 million passengers in 2019, an increase of 1.6% on 2018.
-MICE demand is also strong, and the Birmingham NEC, close to the airport, is able to compete with other large UK exhibition centres thanks to major events such as the Spring Fayre, the Autumn Fayre and the Caravan Show.
-Owing to COVID-19, however, numerous events were postponed to the second half of 2022.
+Birmingham was a host city for the 2022 Commonwealth Games, the first in England since Manchester in 2002.
+The event counted a record 1.5 million spectators, which made it the most popular Commonwealth Games to have ever been held in the UK.
+The former £1.3 billion city master plan, initiated in 2007, was revised by the council and replaced in light of the pandemic.
+The ’Our Future City Plan’ has recently been launched in Birmingham, which is a 20-year development aiming at improving economic, social and environmental aspects of the city by 2040.
+MICE demand is also strong in Birmingham, as it is home to the Birmingham National Exhibition Centre, which is located close to the airport and is able to compete with other large UK exhibition centres thanks to major annual events such as the Spring Fair, the Autumn Fair and the Caravan Show.

 Change In Value For Market: (€Euro)